harris-chris/Jot.jl/notes_on_this_branch.md

 !
 We can get rid of the PackageCompiler dependency from the docker image.
-! append_string_package is getting added to the environment (not jot but just the standard environment) ! rie is not being shut down if something goes wrong
+! append_string_package is getting added to the environment (not jot but just the standard environment) ! rie is being shut down via timeout, would be nice to shut it down via InterruptException though.
+! redirect_stdio bumps our required julia version to 1.7
+! prog = ProgressUnknown("Working hard:", spinner=true) to get a spinner

 The bootstrap script:
 alias Julia first, it's /user/local/julia/bin/julia on the docker image